Dalaguete couple robbed, killed; daughter now recovering from stab wound on the face

 PO2 Brycel Ricaborda of Dalaguete Police Station said they are now conducting manhunt operation against suspects Antonio Jabagat and his nephew Alejandro Jabagat.

-Quoting the testimony of the 12-year-old daughter Riche Mae Ramos, Ricaborda said that the two suspects knocked on their door past 8 p.m. on Monday.
+Quoting the testimony of the 12-year-old daughter, Ricaborda said that the two suspects knocked on their door past 8 p.m. on Monday.

 “Gipasulod ra sa iyahang ginikanan.
 Pipila lang ka minuto nakadungog nalang siya siyagit sa iyahang mama ug pagkakita niya naa na sa sawg iyahang papa nga nadungaban,” said Ricaborda.

-Ricaborda said that the suspects also stabbed Maria Grace and later on the couple’s daughter.
+Ricaborda said that the suspects also stabbed Maria Grace and later on the couple’s daughter whose name is bring withheld by the police.

 The girl was inside her room when the two suspects entered their home.